-Amundi Pioneer uses a value approach to select the portfolio's investments.
-Using this investment style, Amundi Pioneer seeks securities selling at reasonable prices or substantial discounts to their underlying values and then holds these securities for their incremental yields or until the market values reflect their intrinsic values.
-Amundi Pioneer evaluates a security's potential value, including the attractiveness of its market valuation, based on the company's assets and prospects for earnings growth.
-In making that assessment, Amundi Pioneer employs fundamental research and an evaluation of the issuer based on its financial statements and operations.
-Amundi Pioneer also considers a security's potential to provide income.
-In assessing the appropriate maturity, rating and sector weighting of the portfolio, Amundi Pioneer considers a variety of factors that are expected to influence economic activity and interest rates.
+Amundi Pioneer considers both broad economic and issuer specific factors in selecting a portfolio designed to achieve the portfolio's investment objective.
+In assessing the appropriate maturity, rating, sector and country weightings of the portfolio, Amundi Pioneer considers a variety of factors that are expected to influence economic activity and interest rates.
 These factors include fundamental economic indicators, such as the rates of economic growth and inflation, Federal Reserve monetary policy and the relative value of the U.S. dollar compared to other currencies.
-Amundi Pioneer adjusts sector weightings to reflect its outlook of the market for high yield securities rather than using a fixed sector allocation.
-These adjustments occur periodically as part of Amundi Pioneer's ongoing review of the portfolio.
+Once Amundi Pioneer determines the preferable portfolio characteristics, Amundi Pioneer selects individual securities based upon the terms of the securities (such as yields compared to U.S. Treasuries or comparable issuers), liquidity and rating, sector and issuer diversification.
+Amundi Pioneer also employs fundamental research to assess an issuer's credit quality, taking into account financial condition and profitability, future capital needs, potential for change in rating, industry outlook, the competitive environment and management ability.
 In making these portfolio decisions, Amundi Pioneer relies on the knowledge, experience and judgment of its staff and the staff of its affiliates who have access to a wide variety of research.